Spending time at airports

 Considered the busiest airport in Europe in terms of passenger traffic, Heathrow welcomed 78 million guests in 2017 alone.
 In addition to handling the stream of travelers, the airport also took out the top spot for World’s Best Airport Terminal.

 The airport has improved its services to passengers over the years.
 A great example of this was the £23 million investment pushed forward in December to create Aria, a free app for visually impaired passengers to enhance their independence in getting around the airport.

 The largest international airport in Switzerland also feels like one of the most interactive, with a range of guided tours around the facility to give you a unique insight into flight operations on a large scale.

 Those looking to stretch their legs after a long layover flight can opt to rent out a bike, inline skates, or Nordic walking poles to explore the area around the airport.
 Feeling hungry?
 Why not try some authentic Swiss delights like Luxemburgerli, airy macarons filled with light cream, or freshly made truffles at Sprüngli.

 Frankfurt Airport, Germany

 The largest airport in Germany and third biggest in Europe, Frankfurt Airport is a streamlined, fuss-free airport suited to the business traveler.

 The airport offers a number of simple conveniences, including the chance to book your security check ahead of time to avoid long wait times for the 64 million passengers who traveled through its terminals in 2017.
 The airport also has a direct connection to the European high-speed German Rail network to give you fast access to the rest of Germany, or Europe, if need be.

-To make the most of your airport experience, why not book a premium airport concierge service and get to your gate with plenty of time to spare.
+To make the most of your airport experience, why not book a premium Blacklane airport transfer service to get to your airport with plenty of time to spare.